Engaging Offshore Workers: 5 Best Practices for International Compliance

 The client pays you an hourly rate | You are paid by the project |

-Each country has its own rules and areas of emphasis.
-For example, in the UK, there are three categories of workers: employee, worker, and self-employed (independent contractor).
-In the UK, the right of substitution – the ability to supply substitutes to perform the work — is a critical factor used to demonstrate that a worker is an independent contractor.
-A recent case said that if a worker has the right to substitute workers, then the worker is not an employee.
+Each country has its own rules and standards.
+For example: In the UK, there are three categories of workers: employee, worker, and self-employed (independent contractor).
+The right of substitution—the ability to supply substitutes to perform the work—is a critical factor used to demonstrate that a worker is an independent contractor.
+A recent case determined that if a worker has the right to substitute workers, then the worker is not an employee.

-In addition, the European Union (EU) has been considering legislation to control digital labor platforms and their relationships with workers making it more difficult to categorize individuals working through the platform as independent contractors.
+Meanwhile, the European Union (EU) has been considering legislation to control digital labor platforms and their relationships with workers, making it more difficult to categorize individuals working through the platform as independent contractors.

-Some consequences of misclassification when balancing multiple laws and jurisdictions include:
+Some consequences of misclassification when balancing multiple jurisdictions and their laws include:

-- Owing employee benefits including holiday pay or vacation pay; and
+- Owing employee benefits including holiday pay or vacation pay

 2. Vet for Proper Work Authorizations and Visas